 RowanSOM and Cooper Hospital have hosted a NIH-sponsored Phase I/II study on Gene Therapy for Canavan Disease, in collaboration with Children’s Hospital of Philadelphia and The University of North Carolina, Chapel Hill, under a major grant from the National Institute for Neurological Diseases and Stroke (NINDS).
 This clinical trial represented the first use of adeno-associated viral vectors (AAV) in the human brain, as well as the first viral gene therapy for a neurodegenerative disorder.

-New Jersey’s graduate schools have designed master’s programs to prepare students, as well as scientists and engineers, for dynamic careers in the biopharmaceutical industry.
-Specifically, NJIT, in collaboration with NJII, an NJIT corporation, is offering a professional science master’s degree program and professional graduate certificate in cell and gene therapy.
+New Jersey’s graduate schools have designed master’s programs to prepare students, as well as professionals, for dynamic careers in the biopharmaceutical industry.
+Specifically, NJIT, in collaboration with NJII, is offering a professional science master’s degree program and professional graduate certificate in cell and gene therapy.
 The master’s program, the only one of its kind in the U.S. and the only cell and gene program on a college campus, provides students with an advanced study of how living organisms and biological processes can be used in technology, medicine, engineering, and agriculture to solve some of the world’s most complex challenges.
 In addition, NJII developed a cutting-edge apprenticeship program where select students are trained for the field of bio manufacturing over an 18-month period.

 NJII is working with leading biopharma companies to lead training programs that bring both current employees and new hires to skill readiness in manufacturing and clinical procedures.
 NJII facilities are currently serving as a hub for joint workforce development programs in biologics and cell therapy.